moccalotto/kaos/_rulebook/main.md

 **Shield bash**: You attack an adjacent opponent with a Melee Combat skill test.
 If it succeeds, you can also shield bash your opponent.
 Make a hard Melee Combat skill test.
-If it succeeds, your opponent suffers 1d6 + STR / 10 damage.
+If it succeeds and the opponent fails their defence test, their suffer 1d6 points of damage.

 **Strafing shot**: You move MR squares and attack using a hard Ranged Combat skill test.